 References to the seAp website should be taken to include accessing any of the following websites: seAp, Advocacy Training, Essex Advocacy, Kent Advocacy, Advocacy in Cornwall, Isles of Scilly Advocacy, seAp guides, ESA assessment, and PIP assessment, or such others as may be developed from time to time with the seAp brand.

-seAp is registered under the Data Protection Act 1998, registration no. Z9231372 and where it operates as Healthwatch West Berkshire, registration no. ZA144263.
+seAp is registered with the Information Commissioner’s Office, registration no. Z9231372 and, where it operates as Healthwatch West Berkshire, registration no. ZA144263.

 If you have any queries about this policy, please contact the Data Support Officer - contact details given at the end of this document.
 The terms of this policy may change, so please check it from time to time.